Bobby Smith (activist): Political activity

-Smith stood in the Witney constituency for the Give Me Back Elmo party in the 2015 general election.
-He and the party received media coverage as Smith and two other members of the party waited with placards to greet the Prime Minister David Cameron at the polling station where he cast his vote on election day (7 May 2015), and Smith appeared while dressed as Elmo at the vote count in numerous photos with the Prime Minister and behind him on the stage.
-Smith ultimately finishing tenth of twelve candidates, with 37 votes (0.1%).
+Smith stood in the Witney constituency for the Give Me Back Elmo Party in the 2015 general election.
+He and the party received media coverage as Smith and two other members of the party waited with placards to greet the Prime Minister, David Cameron, at the polling station where he cast his vote on election day (7 May 2015), and Smith appeared while dressed as the Sesame Street character Elmo at the vote count in numerous photos with the Prime Minister and behind him on the stage.
+Smith ultimately finished tenth of twelve candidates, with 37 votes (0.1%).

-Smith stood in the Chells ward at the 2016 Stevenage Borough Council election, receiving 23 votes.
+Smith stood in the Chells ward at the 2016 Stevenage Borough Council election, receiving 23 votes and finishing in last place in a field of six candidates.

-Smith was a candidate in the 2016 Sheffield Brightside and Hillsborough by-election receiving 58 votes (0.2%), finishing in last place.
+After the death of Harry Harpham MP, Smith was a candidate in the 2016 Sheffield Brightside and Hillsborough by-election, receiving 58 votes (0.2%) and finishing in last place in a field of seven candidates.

-Smith stood in the 2016 Tooting by-election and received nine votes, finishing second-last of fourteen candidates.
+After the resignation of Sadiq Khan MP, Smith stood in the 2016 Tooting by-election and received nine votes, finishing second-last of fourteen candidates.

-He received just three votes, finishing last, in the general election in June 2017, standing in the Maidenhead constituency where the Prime Minister Theresa May was re-elected.
+He received just three votes, finishing last out of thirteen candidates, in the general election in June 2017, standing in the Maidenhead constituency, where Prime Minister Theresa May was re-elected.

-Smith was an independent candidate in the 2019 Peterborough by-election, receiving five votes (0.01%) and again coming last.
+After the recall of Fiona Onasanya MP, Smith was an unaffiliated candidate in the 2019 Peterborough by-election, receiving five votes (0.01%) and again coming last, this time out of fifteen candidates.

 He stood against the Prime Minister Boris Johnson in Uxbridge and South Ruislip in the 2019 General Election as an Independent, receiving eight votes and finishing eleventh of twelve candidates.

+He stood against the Labour Party leader Keir Starmer in Holborn and St. Pancras in the 2024 General Election, finishing last out of twelve candidates with 19 votes.